ElectricRCAircraftGuy/eRCaGuy_Peer2Peer/README.md

 # eRCaGuy_Peer2Peer Arduino library

+## Status
+Work in progress.
+NOT yet functional.

 ## DESCRIPTION:
  - Ideal for getting two or more microcontrollers (ex: Arduinos) to talk to each other
  - A peer-to-peer send and receive synchronous half-duplex communication protocol with handshaking and auto-timeout, that requires only 2 pins (any 2 pins) per peer and no additional timers, and no interrupts whatsoever (but can optionally use them for increased performance).